-Nature is full of music: drops of rain water, thunderbolts of lightning, the chirping of birds.
-Each of these sounds speak to us on a cellular level.
+Nature is full of music: drops of rainwater, thunderbolts of lightning, the chirping of birds.
+Each of these sounds speaks to us on a cellular level.
 They soothe us or they disquiet us.
 They signal to us to act.
 Engage or retreat.

 Just ask Giselle Real d’Arbelles, also known as Giselle World.
 The enchanting flutist, singer and international performing artist is also a musical healer and guardian of the earth.
 She just digitally released her first album TRIBU.

 This album is a journey.

 This album is a calling for the

 unification of all tribes all over the world.

 While this album offers music inspiring people to dance, it’s also been created to have you feel, and to remember where we come from; this beautiful Mother Earth giving us everything we need and more.

 It reminds us of our duty to protect the water of this Earth,

 not only for ourselves, but for the future generations.

 It stresses the message that WE ARE WATER,